mantidproject/mantid/docs/source/algorithms/Abins-v1.rst

 also produce a total spectrum for the whole considered system.
 Dynamical structure factor S is calculated for all atoms in the system.
 If needed  a user can also include in a simulation elevated temperature.

-ABINS is in constant development and suggestions how to make it better are very welcome.
+Abins is in constant development and suggestions how to make it better are very welcome.
 For any suggestions of enhancements please contact Krzysztof Dymkowski (krzysztof.dymkowski@stfc.ac.uk).